rajlulla/ECE445/nicolas/README.md

 At this point my work on the hardware part was done.
 The data were correctly recorded.
 So I started to give Raj some help on the algorithm part.

 At first, we started using a basic linear regression algorithm

+## Week of 4/11

+Due to an issue of having a common ground, we could not record the voltages while flying.
+So I decided to learn about Coulomb counting to calculate the state of charge of each battery.

+I could not accomplish this due to time constraints with my other class however this is something that we are intending doing down the line